 During 1998, the Company established the Stock Option and Restricted Stock Purchase Plan (the "1998 Plan").
 Under the 1998 Plan, the Board of Directors could issue incentive stock options or nonqualified stock options to purchase up to 5,850,000 shares of common stock.
 The 2000 Stock Incentive Plan (the "2000 Plan") succeeded the 1998 Plan.
 Under the 2000 Plan, the options which had been outstanding under the 1998 Plan were incorporated in the 2000 Plan increasing the number of shares available for issuance under the plan by approximately 4,150,000, thereby reserving for issuance 10,000,000 shares of common stock in the aggregate.
-Pursuant to the provisions of the 2000 Plan, the number of shares of common stock available for issuance thereunder automatically increases on the first trading day in each calendar year by an amount equal to three percent (3%) of the total number of shares of the Company's common stock outstanding on the last trading day of the immediately preceding calendar year, but in no event shall such annual increase exceed 1,500,000 shares.
-As of December 31, 2008, approximately 12,385,000 shares of common stock were reserved for issuance under the 2000 Plan (taking into account all option exercises through December 31, 2008).

 The Company established the 2009 Stock Incentive Plan (the "2009 Plan") as a successor to the 2000 Plan.
 Under the 2009 Plan, the options which had been outstanding under the 2000 Plan were incorporated into the 2009 Plan and the Company increased the number of shares available for issuance under the plan by 6,000,000, thereby reserving for issuance 19,567,744 shares of common stock in the aggregate.
 Options to acquire common stock granted thereunder have ten-year terms.
-As of December 31, 2009, approximately 17,806,000 shares of common stock were reserved for issuance under the 2009 Plan (taking into account all option exercises through December 31, 2009).
-As of December 31, 2009 and 2008, there was approximately \$7,036 and \$10,385, respectively, of total unrecognized compensation cost related to nonvested share-based compensation arrangements.
-That cost, as of December 31, 2009, is expected to be recognized over a weighted average period of approximately 2.1 years.
+As of December 31, 2010, approximately 15,066,000 shares of common stock were reserved for issuance under the 2009 Plan (taking into account all option exercises through December 31, 2010).
+As of December 31, 2010, there was approximately \$14,659 of total unrecognized compensation cost related to nonvested share-based compensation arrangements.
+That cost is expected to be recognized over a weighted average period of approximately 2.4 years.